-The Interim Executive Director & Chief Finance Officer is responsible for the other information.
-The other information comprises the information included in the Statement of Accounts and the Annual Governance Statement, other than the financial statements of the Authority and group, and our auditor's report thereon.
+The Executive Director (Finance & Customer Services) is responsible for the other information.
+The other information comprises the information included in Annual Governance Statement and the Statement of Accounts, other than the financial statements, and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.